 Cross-platform development enables developers to build an app that works across multiple platforms using a single codebase.
 Various frameworks and tools make this possible, including React Native, Flutter, and embedded web apps.

-- Faster Development & Testing: One codebase means less work compared to building separate apps for each platform.
+- Faster Development & Testing: One codebase means less work compared to building separate apps for each device.

 - UI and Functionality Consistency: Ensures a uniform look and feel across different devices.

-- Cost-Effective Maintenance: Reduces long-term maintenance efforts since updates and bug fixes apply to all platforms at once.
+- Cost-Effective Maintenance: Reduces long-term maintenance efforts since updates and bug fixes apply to all devices at once.

 - Your App Features Are Mostly Shared Across Platforms: If your app doesn’t require deep OS integration and the functionality remains consistent across platforms, a shared codebase simplifies development.
 For instance, depending on the app requirements, a calendar feature can be shared via cross-platform code.

-Let’s review some popular cross-platform development methods below:
+Let’s review some popular cross-platform app development methods below:

 React Native